itsthatguy/blog-test/source/blog/2013-05-01-the-stepstones.html.markdown

 title: Concept Art - The Stepstones
 date: 2013-05-01
 tags: indie sci fi, dystopian, utopian, slums, singularity
-summary: "Build shelter how you can.
-Pray for rain." - Gospel of the Blue Ladies
+summary: '"Build shelter how you can.
+Pray for rain." - Gospel of the Blue Ladies'
 thumbnail: http://i.imgur.com/AWDxAg1.jpg
 ---